Bobby Witt Jr. Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.34 team ERA that ranks 18th across all MLB pitching staffs.
+- The Tigers' 4.34 team ERA ranks 18th among all MLB pitching staffs.

 - The Tigers rank 12th in baseball in home runs allowed (183 total, 1.2 per game).

+- Gipson-Long (1-0 with a 2.40 ERA and 20 strikeouts in 15 2/3 innings pitched) makes the start for the Tigers, his fourth of the season.

-- In his most recent appearance on Friday against the Oakland Athletics, the left-hander tossed seven scoreless innings while surrendering two hits.
+- The righty's most recent time out came on Saturday against the Oakland Athletics, when he went five innings, surrendering one earned run while giving up four hits.

-- The 26-year-old has amassed a 2.95 ERA and 11.1 strikeouts per nine innings in 14 games this season, while allowing a batting average of .201 to opposing hitters.
+- In three games this season, the 25-year-old has a 2.40 ERA and 12 strikeouts per nine innings, while allowing a batting average of .185 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.